 Table top epoxy worked well for these pours as it only required shallow pours of .25″.

-First, I poured clear epoxy over the green on the beach side of the ocean resin wood art.
+First, I poured clear epoxy over the green on the beach side of the resin ocean art piece.

 Next, I poured blue resin on the other side of the ocean art.